Yassine-Rejeb/Yassine-Rejeb/README.md

 </p>
 -->
 # 📫 Connect with me
-If you have questions, or you have a project I'm available for freelancing and I'm looking for new opportunities, you can always contact me at: <br>
+If you have questions, or you have help in a project, I'm available for freelancing and I'm looking for new opportunities, you can always contact me at: <br>

 <!-- Social Links -->